Abbaye de la Fille-Dieu, Romont

 1995 – 1997

 “The complementary relationship of Clarke's stained glass windows to the rest of the restoration is exemplary.
-In an almost monochrome edifice, all shades of beige-ochre (the floor, the walls, the painted murals, the wooden elements), Clarke's stained-glass windows vigorously gather the other elements into a living whole.” – restoration architect Tomas Mikulas
+In an almost monochrome edifice, all shades of beige-ochre (the floor, the walls, the painted murals, the wooden elements), Clarke's stained-glass windows vigorously gather the other elements into a living whole.
+A striking achievement, not figurative, resolutely contemporary, they were to be the expression of a life of hope in a convent inhabited continuously since its founding in the thirteenth century.” – restoration architect Tomas Mikulas.

 Between 1995 and 1996, Brian designed and fabricated a suite of 15 stained glass windows for the restoration of the 13th century Cistercian Abbaye de la Fille-Dieu in Romont, Switzerland.
 The restoration of the still-active convent was undertaken by architect Tomas Mikulas.
 The colour of the windows is in relation to the path of the sun’s movement and to the nun’s daily liturgy and prayer – ‘starting from the mystical and blue morning in the sanctuary, to warm tones in the nave later in the day’ – and the glass chosen and developed for the windows, some hand-painted by Brian, responds to the orientation of the building, with richly textured transparent glass in the east, south and west windows, and opaque glass in restrained colours in those that face north, which face onto cloisters and receive only weak natural light.
 The windows are the subject of a book, ‘Les Vitraux de la Fille-Dieu de Brian Clarke/Die Glasgemälde der Fille-Dieu Von Brian Clarke’.